EU long-term livestock strategy

 Summary

-The European Commission is inviting feedback to help shape its European Union (EU) livestock strategy via its Have Your Say webpage until 10 April 2026.
+The European Commission has been inviting feedback to help shape its European Union (EU) livestock strategy.
 The new strategy will address the challenges facing the sector, in particular the lack of young farmers, while seeking to accelerate the transition to more sustainable production.
-All interested stakeholders are invited to flag issues that could be useful for the strategy.
+The opportunity to give feedback via the Commission’s Have Your Say webpage closed on 10 April 2026.

 EU invites feedback to help shape its long-term livestock strategy